MatthewPierson/CheckNonceGUI/README.md

 ## Issues

-- If the app gives an error about being damaged please run - "xattr -cr /Applications/checkm8.app" and try again.
+- If the app gives an error about being damaged please run - 'xattr -cr /Applications/checkm8.app' and try again.
-- If the app doesn't run, try opening a terminal window and running - "sudo open /Applications/CheckNonceGUI.app/Contents/MacOS/CheckNonceGUI".
+- If the app doesn't run, try opening a terminal window and running -

+'sudo open /Applications/CheckNonceGUI.app/Contents/MacOS/CheckNonceGUI'

 This will allow you to see what is happening when the app is launched and for you to take a screen shot of the output in the terminal window that this command opens.

 ## Device Support